willian-viana/phrasal-app/README.md

 Our API is running on port 3000.
 If you wish to change it, you must change the "app.js" archive.

 Congratulations!

 You have our API running and many phrasal verbs to look for.

-Now, you can use it with your front-end or use the ours.
+Now, you can use it with [ours front-end](https://bitbucket.org/willian_batista/phrasal-verbs/downloads) or use yours.